Shamil-Millette/Zoom-Sales-Analysis-/README.md

 3. **Stabilize EMEA Region:**
    - Investigate volatility in the EMEA region and explore feature or promotional initiatives to enhance stability and mitigate fluctuations.

-This README provides a comprehensive overview of the Zoom Sales Analysis, highlighting key insights and recommendations for further action.